HistoriaOffical/historia/historia-docs/masternode-setup.md

 > masternode start-alias MN1

-At this point you can go back to your terminal window and monitor your masternode by entering ~/.Historiacore/historia-cli masternode status or using the Get status function in DMT.
+At this point you can go back to your terminal window and monitor your masternode by entering ~/.Historiacore/historia-cli masternode status.
 You will probably need to wait around 30 minutes as the node passes through the PRE_ENABLED stage and finally reaches ENABLED.
-Give it some time, the final result should appear as follows:
+Give it some time.
 At this point you can safely log out of your server by typing exit.
 Congratulations!
 Your masternode is now running.